starsuzi/Adaptive-RAG/README.md

 ```
 We provide all the results for three different retrieval strategies in `predictions.tar.gz`.

-## Run classifier for Adaptive-RAG
+## Run Classifier for Adaptive-RAG

 These are the lines for preprocessing the dataset for QA tasks used to measure the performance of our Adaptive-RAG.
 ```bash